 Pinellas Healthy Start

-The Healthy Start Program is available state-wide and sponsored by the Healthy Start Coalition of Pinellas for Pinellas County.
+The Healthy Start Program is a maternal and child health program available in all Florida counties.
+For Pinellas County, it is sponsored by the Healthy Start Coalition of Pinellas.
 The Pinellas County Health Department (DOH-Pinellas) is the lead agency for services.
-It is considered a maternal and child health program.
-Healthy Start offers universal screening for all pregnant women at their first prenatal care visit and for infants at their birthing hospital to ensure early preventive care is directed to identify pregnant women and infants at risk for adverse birth, health, and developmental outcomes.
+Healthy Start offers universal screening for all pregnant women at their first prenatal care visit and for infants at their birthing hospital.
+The program ensures early preventive care to identify pregnant women and infants at risk for adverse birth, health, and developmental outcomes.

 Healthy Start services include: